EXPERIMENTAL & TRANSFERABLE SKILLS - 2020/1

 The learning and teaching methods include:

-- Introductory briefing lectures on lab work, 2 hrs total,
+- Introductory briefing lectures on lab work and presentations, 3 hrs total

 - 6 x 1-2 hrs/wk laboratory sessions in small groups; including a guided introduction to experiment and apparatus, group work on experiment itself to obtain results and discuss conclusions and an assessed review of session preparation and outcomes.